-Parents who disagree with the decision of the teacher(s) and principal regarding the promotion or retention of a student may appeal the decision to the superintendent or his designee.
-The decision of the superintendent or his designee shall be final.
+Parents who disagree with the decision of the teacher(s) and/or final decision of the principal regarding the promotion or retention of a student may appeal the decision to the Superintendent (or designee).
+The decision of the Superintendent (or designee) shall be final except as otherwise provided by State Board rule (specific to third grade retention).